-It harkens back to the nineteenth century when Victorians used floral bouquets to deliver a message to love interests—that they were, in fact, interested.
-This system is called "floriography," and it officially solidified the rose's romantic status.
-However, cultivation of this garden variety dates back to 5,000 years ago, in eastern Asia.
-Later in the Roman period, they were raised in the Middle East and used as perfume, party decor and medicine.
+But how exactly does the rose's meaning represent Valentine's Day?
+It harkens back to the 19th century, when Victorians used floral bouquets to deliver a message to love interests—that they were, in fact, interested.
+According research by Kate Greenway, which she published in her glossary-style book The Language of Flowers ($6.95, amazon.com), this system is called "floriography," and it officially solidified the rose's romantic status.
+However, cultivation of this garden variety dates back to 5,000 years ago in eastern Asia.
+Later in the Roman period, they were raised in the Middle East and used as perfume, party décor, and medicine.
 Most of the roses we see today can be traced back to the late 1700s, when they began to trickle into Europe.

 The flower itself may not be the only reason for its expression of love.
 The color of traditional roses, red, represents passion.
 Interestingly, the pink rose stands for appreciation and grace, the yellow iteration conveys friendship and happiness, and the white one implies innocence.
 Whatever you're trying to communicate this Valentine's Day—letting your mom, friend, or spouse know you love them, for example—the rose remains an ideal (and timeless) choice.